Quantifying the Bayesian Evidence for a Planet in Radial Velocity Data: Results

 The methods used to estimate $\mathcal{Z}$ are labeled in the figures based on their directory names in the Evidence Challenge's Github repository\footnote{\url{https://github.com/EPRV3EvidenceChallenge}}.

-First, we compare $\logZ$ (always in base 10).
-Computing $\logZ$ requires a prior probability distribution, which only makes sense in a Bayesian framework.
-Thus, when comparing estimates of $\logZ$, we will only show results from the Bayesian methods described in Table \ref{tbl-methods}.
+First, we compare $\logZ$ (always in base 10) \REWRITE{from Bayesian methods that compute it, i.e., without the prediction-based methods in Table~\ref{tbl-methods}}.
 We are most interested in the differences and dispersion in $\logZ$s, not necessarily their absolute values, so we plot each method's $\logZ - \medianlogZ$, where \medianlogZ\, is the median $\logZ$ among the methods being considered.

 Note that Team PUC submitted roughly half of the total analyses considered.
-Most of these were different variations on \MULTINEST\, in which they varied algorithmic parameters (number of live points [\texttt{nlive}] and efficiency [\texttt{eff}]) and sampling techniques (nested sampling vs. importance nested sampling, a single run vs. multiple runs).
-This study focuses on comparing methods for estimating $\logZ$, rather than the choice of algorithmic parameters for any one method.
+Most of these were different variations on \MULTINEST\, in which they varied algorithm settings (number of live points [\texttt{nlive}] and efficiency [\texttt{eff}]) and sampling techniques (nested sampling vs. importance nested sampling, a single run vs. multiple runs).
+This study focuses on comparing methods for estimating $\logZ$, rather than the choice of algorithm settings for any one method.
 Therefore in this section, we include results provided by one set of \MULTINEST\ runs (those with \texttt{nlive}=2000 and \texttt{eff}=0.3) which appears to perform well.
-By including \MULTINEST\ results based on a single set of parameters when calculating the median $\logZ$, we prevent the results from appearing heavily biased towards the \MULTINEST\ results in the figures that follow.
+By including \MULTINEST\ results based on a single set of settings when calculating the median $\logZ$, we prevent the results from appearing heavily biased towards the \MULTINEST\ results in the figures that follow.
 An analysis of all \MULTINEST\ results is presented in Section \ref{methods-teampuc-multinestscatter}.
 All results submitted to the Evidence Challenge are available for further analysis at the Github repository.